woocart/localizations/UK/products-jewelry.md

 Price: 75

 The Serpentine Sterling Silver & Pink Opal Gemstone Bracelet will add a modern London feel to your daily style.
 Featuring three exquisite pink opal gems along an adjustable silver chain, creating a bespoke finish.
-Its unique curved design makes it an extra special piece that is ideal for evening wear or delicate bridal jewelry.
+Its unique curved design makes it an extra special piece that is ideal for evening wear or delicate bridal jewellery.

 - Adjustable stations: 15cm, 17cm and 19cm
 - Material: Sterling Silver